A Simple Baseline for Semi-supervised Semantic Segmentation with Strong Data Augmentation: Experiments

 When the total number of available data increases, semi-supervised learning will play a more valuable role.
 We use all high-quality labeled data in the training set as the labeled data and employ the train-coarse as unlabeled data to conduct the experiment, and the evaluation results are referred to as mIoU-Full in Table~\ref{tab: ablation for ist}.
 We can see that under a strong baseline with large amount of labeled data, if extra unlabeled data can be obtained, the performance will be further improved with the proposed semi-supervised learning framework.

-In practical applications, labeled data is often limited, but unlabeled data is easy to get.
+In practical applications, labeled data is often limited, but unlabeled data is easy to obtain.
 To explore the impact of increasing the ratio of unlabeled data in the training set.
-We fix the labeled data as $1/8$ of the training set, and increase the number of the unlabeled data.
+We fix the labeled data as $ \nicefrac{1}{8}$ of the training set, and increase the number of the unlabeled data.
 The results are shown in Figure~\ref{fig:paper_Unlabel_images_multiples}.
-From Figure~\ref{fig:paper_Unlabel_images_multiples}, we can see that increasing ration of the unlabeled data to the labeled data will improve the results, but the growth trend of the performance is gradually flattening limited by the capacity of the initial teacher model trained on the fixed labeled data.
-The performance will even drop if too many unlabeled images are introduced during training.
+From Figure~\ref{fig:paper_Unlabel_images_multiples}, we can see that increasing ratios of the unlabeled data to the labeled data would improve the results, but the growth trend of the performance is gradually flattening limited by the capacity of the initial teacher model trained on the fixed labeled data.
+The performance even slightly drops if too many unlabeled images are introduced during training.